Best Hotels in Jodhpur

 Jodhpur Hotels by Star Rating

-Whether you’re in full-on splurge mode or just need a comfy bed, Jodhpur’s got a little something for every kind of traveler.
+Whether you’re in full-on splurge mode or just need a comfy bed, Jodhpur’s got a little something for every kind of traveler, from luxury seekers to those hunting cheap hotels in Jodhpur and good hotels in Jodhpur city.

 • 5-Star Hotels: Want to feel like royalty?
 Go for Umaid Bhawan Palace, Taj Hari Mahal, or RAAS Jodhpur.
 Price tags sit anywhere between ₹18,000 to ₹35,000 per night, but the experience?
 Pure magic.